 aptpackage list and install the latest version of Docker CE (Community Edition) with:

 Once the installation is completed the Docker service will start automatically.
 You can verify it by typing:

 ● docker.service - Docker Application Container Engine Loaded: loaded (/lib/systemd/system/docker.service; enabled; vendor preset: enabled) Active: active (running) since Mon 2018-06-18 01:22:00 PDT; 6min ago Docs: https://docs.docker.com Main PID: 10647 (dockerd) Tasks: 21 CGroup: /system.slice/docker.service

-At the time of the writing of this article, the current version of Docker available for Ubuntu 18.04 is
+At the time of writing, the latest version of Docker available for Ubuntu 18.04 is

 Docker version 18.03.1-ce, build 9ee9f40